Kansas approves bill to end gender-affirming care for minors

 “Gender-affirming medicine is lifesaving,” Jordan Smith, a Kansas City-area resident who identifies as gender fluid and is the Kansas chapter leader for Parasol Patrol, a group advocating for LGBTQ youth, said after a transgender-rights rally at the Statehouse last week.

-After last week’s transgender rights rally, Ian Benalcazar, a 13-year-old transgender northeastern Kansas boy, said his decision to socially transition to male was “one of the greatest decisions of my life.”
+After last week’s rally, Ian Benalcazar, a 13-year-old transgender boy from northeast Kansas, said his decision to socially transition to male was “one of the greatest decisions of my life.”

 “I feel so much more free and so much more myself, and it’s allowed me to make so many great connections with people and just be authentically me,” he said.

-Oller, the northwestern Kansas doctor, said she has patients who are “terrified” they won’t be able to access care and she’s worried enactment of a law against gender-affirming care could force her to leave her small town.
+Oller, the doctor, said she has patients who are “terrified” they won’t be able to access care and she’s worried that enactment of a law against gender-affirming care could force her to leave her small town.

 But she also said she would probably sue the state, “because I’m not going to take this lying down.” ___